GuneyOzge/GuneyOzge/README.md

 Here’s what I enjoy working on:

-   - 🔎 Querying and analysing data using SQL
+   - 🔎 Querying and analysing data using SQL, Python

    - 📊 Generating reports and performing ad-hoc data analysis